wotbrew/idx/README.md

 Uses a one-to-many hash index if available.

 Returns sequences of (unsorted) elements.
-You pass a predicate or property to test and value to match.
+You pass a property to test and value to match.

 Say you have a vector of users, each with an age key, you might do: